⚠️ AUG 27, 2023 – IMPORTANT UPDATE ON THE FIRES IN MAUI!

 - Step 4: Find the best place to stay for your trip and budget

-- Step 5: Create your perfect Maui Itinerary
+- Step 5: Craft your idea of the perfect Maui Itinerary

-- Step 6: Book tours and activities early
+- Step 6: Book tours and activities ahead

 - Step 8: Pack your bags!